openproof-net/rpo-spec-v0.1/README.md

-# OpenProof — RPO Specification v0.1
+# ⚖️ OpenProof — RPO Specification v0.1
 Integrity · Readability · Verifiability

 A civil code for digital evidence in an age ruled by narratives.

-OpenProof defines a public, deterministic, testable format for structuring digital evidence.
+OpenProof defines a public, deterministic and testable format for structuring digital evidence.
-Its core object, the RPO (Rapport Probatoire Ouvert), is a dual-format bundle designed so that:
+Its core artifact, the RPO (Rapport Probatoire Ouvert), is a dual-format bundle ensuring:

-- machines can verify integrity,
+- machines can verify **integrity**,
-- humans can read coherence,
+- humans can read **coherence**,
-- institutions can trust the structure of evidence.
+- institutions can trust the **structure** of evidence.

-OpenProof does **not** adjudicate truth.
+OpenProof does **not** determine truth or falsity.
 It guarantees that **nothing can be altered without detection**.

----
+══════════════════════════════════

-## 1. Why OpenProof Exists — The Crisis We Are Fixing
+## 1. 🎯 Why OpenProof Exists — The Crisis We Are Fixing

 Digital evidence is collapsing.